thebestcellar@gmail.com

 ‘Dracula, or The Undead’

-publication, we present an original one-man
+We present an original one-man show

-show adapted from the great Bram Stoker
+adapted from the great Bram Stoker Gothic

-Gothic novel.
-Jonathan Goodwin plays Sir
+novel.
+Jonathan Goodwin plays Count

-classic tale of late-Victorian vampirism!
+others in this classic tale of late-Victorian

-‘Sherlock Holmes: The Sign of
+‘Sherlock Holmes: The Sign of the

-In this original one-man show,
+Four’ In this original one-man show,

-Holmes and a miscellany of other
+and a miscellany of other larger-than-life

-connects a father's disappearance with
+characters.
+What connects a father's

-an audacious robbery committed in the
+disappearance with an audacious robbery

-great Agra Treasure?
-And who is the
+become of the great Agra Treasure?
+And who

-mysterious Jonathan Small?
+is the mysterious Jonathan Small?
 Classic

 Victorian detective action at its finest.